UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

  BASE/sites/{id}/jobs/?tags="hpc,test"

 Last not least you can control which fields you want in the output of a GET request.
-This is done via another query parameter ``fields`` which works on all lists of resources (jobs, storages, ... but not files) and which allows you to limit results to the named fields.
+This is done via another query parameter ``fields`` which works on all resources (jobs, storages, ...) and which allows you to limit results to the named fields.
 ::

  BASE/sites/{id}/jobs/2f6836ca-6bf7-4cbc-b8df-627f9c7ba08c?fields=status